stormforger/cli/README.md

 ## Build

+---
+---

+You can **STOP READING** now unless you want to know how to build `forge` and make releases!

+---
+---

 ### Building

 We don't have generated code or other complications, so you can use the normal `go` tools: